page_title_detailed

 Surgery and lymphedema risk

-• Sentinel lymph node biopsy that removes only the main nodes to which the breast lymph drains, typically one to three nodes in the lower armpit.
+• Sentinel lymph node biopsy that removes only the main nodes to which the breast tumor drains, typically one to three nodes in the lower armpit.
 Lymphedema can develop after sentinel node biopsy, but it happens at a lower rate than with an axillary dissection.

 Radiation therapy and lymphedema risk